 A. No bachelor's degree

 People who fit this pathway profile are high school graduates or returning adult students who wish to pursue a career in teaching.
 This pathway requires the candidate to complete a bachelor's degree and an approved teacher preparation program at a Wisconsin college/university.
 Upon completion, the Wisconsin college/university will endorse you for a Wisconsin license.
-If you are seeking a Bachelor's Degree to become a Technology Education Teacher there are currently three schools with Technology Education Programs that can lead to a teaching license.
-Visit the websites for UW-Stout, UW-Platteville, and Viterbo University and explore their different programs to find the one that meets your needs:
+If you are seeking a Bachelor's Degree to become a Technology Education Teacher there are currently four schools with Technology Education Programs that can lead to a teaching license.
+Visit the websites for UW-Stout, UW-Platteville, Viterbo University, and UW-Oshkosh and explore their different programs to find the one that meets your needs:

 - UW- Stout Technology Education Program